 Further guidance and more information about formatting can be found in the General Guidelines for Thesis Writers.
-Examples of MPhil and MSt/MSc theses are available on the 'Exams and Assessment Information' site on Canvas or from the Weston Library and can be searched on SOLO (Search Oxford Libraries Online).
-Some theses awarded a distinction are eligible to be deposited to the Bodleian Library.
-Should your thesis be eligible, you will be contacted regarding the procedure after your results are released.
+Examples of MPhil and MSt/MSc theses are available on the 'Exams and Assessment Information' site on Canvas or from the Weston Library and can be searched on SOLO.
+Please check the Bodleian's information here to help you search for an Oxford thesis.
+Some theses awarded a distinction are eligible to be deposited to the Bodleian, and should your thesis be eligible, you will be contacted regarding the procedure after your results are released.